coralogix/cloudformation-coralogix-aws/aws-integrations/lambda-integrations/vpc-flow-logs/README.md

 This application retrieves **VPC Flow** logs from S3 and sends them to your **Coralogix** account.

 ## Prerequisites
-* Active VPC with flow logs
+* Active VPC with flow logs.
-* Permissions to create lambda functions
+* Permissions to create lambda functions.
 * An AWS account.
 * A coralogix account.